umer-saleem/umer-saleem/README.md

 - 👋 Hi, I’m Umer Saleem
-- 👀 I’m interested in
+- 👀 I’m interested in developing a
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursuing MS Computer Science and Engineering from University of Oulu.
 - 💞️ I’m looking to collaborate on
-- 📫 How to contact me: [Send me an email](outlook.com)
+- 📫 How to contact me: [Send me an email](umersaleem64200@hotmail.com)

 <!---
 umer-saleem/umer-saleem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.